New on Netflix April 2020 - all the shows and movies coming soon

 Tuesday 7th April

+Ashes to Ashes BBC fantasy police drama sequel to Life on Mars, starring Philip Glenister and Keeley Hawes.
+Watch on Netflix

+Brexit: the Uncivil War Benedict Cumberbatch stars in this drama about the 2016 referendum on whether the UK should leave the European Union.
+Watch on Netflix

-dinnerladies Hit BBC sitcom created by comedy legend Victoria Wood, set in a factory canteen
+dinnerladies Hit BBC sitcom created by comedy legend Victoria Wood, set in a factory canteen.
+Watch on Netflix

+The Durrells series 3 Gentle drama based on Gerald Durrell’s memoirs, starring Keeley Hawes.
+Watch on Netflix

+The Last Post 1960s military drama based on Peter Moffat’s childhood memories, starring Jessica Raine.
+Watch on Netflix

+Pure Comedy drama series starring Charly Clive as 24-year-old Marnie, who’s been plagued by disturbing sexual thoughts for as long as she can remember.
+Watch on Netflix

+SS-GB Dystopian drama set in an alternate history of the Second World War.
+Watch on Netflix

-Terrace House: Tokyo 2019-2020 part 3 Latest series of the Japanese reality show that sees six young men and women who haven’t previously met move into a house for the summer
+Terrace House: Tokyo 2019-2020 part 3 Latest series of the Japanese reality show that sees six young men and women who haven’t previously met move into a house for the summer.
+Watch on Netflix

 Thursday 9th April